 - Helps to fight cancer

-We love a good mint or peppermint tea!
+I love a good mint or peppermint tea!
 The peppermint plant is fairly easy to grow indoors.
-It’s care is very similar to the basil plant.
+Its care is very similar to the basil plant.

 The main difference to the basil pant is that the mint plant likes to be moist at all times.
 With moist we do not mean that the mint plant is soaked in water but rather that it stays a little moist to the touch and you shouldn’t let it dry out too much.